 - SPA will send to collaborator for full execution

-- SPA will assure PI has a copy of fully executed agreement and will retain a copy for institutional record.
+- SPA will assure a copy of fully executed agreement is uploaded to START for institutional record.